noahzeisberg/vulcan/README.md

 irm https://raw.githubusercontent.com/noahonfyre/vulcan/master/requirements/install.ps1 | iex
 ```

-- Create a terminal profile named "Vulcan" and let it point to `v.exe`
+- Create a terminal profile named "Vulcan" and let it point to `%VULCAN%`

 Note (*): You don't necessarily need those dependencies,
 but they improve the appearance of Vulcan a lot,